 The Disciplinary Administrator argues Respondent violated KRPC 8.3 when he published the February 18 letter — alleging Swenson had engaged in an ethical violation — without simultaneously reporting Swenson to the Disciplinary Administrator.
 Respondent insists his eventual reporting of Swenson was sufficient compliance with KRPC 8.3, which sets out no time limit.
 The hearing panel agreed with Respondent’s reading of the rule.

 We are unwilling to use this case as a vehicle to impose a time limit for reporting lawyer misconduct to the Disciplinary Administrator.
-Unlike the Respondent in In re Pyle, 278 Kan.
-230, 91 P.3d 1222 (Pyle I), this Respondent ultimately complied with KRPC 8.3.
+Unlike the Respondent in

-We also acknowledge the Disciplinary Administrator's argument that, by threatening disciplinary action to achieve a result desired by his client, Respondent also violated KRPC 8.3.
-A lawyer may not employ such a threat to obtain a legal advantage *1028 for his or her client; we have specifically disapproved of such extortion attempts.
+We also acknowledge the Disciplinary Administrator s argument that, by threatening disciplinary action to achieve a result desired by his client, Respondent also violated KRPC 8.3.
+A lawyer may not employ such a threat to obtain a legal advantage for his or her client; we have specifically disapproved of such extortion attempts.
 We associate them with KRPC 4.4 rather than with KRPC 8.3.
 We have already ruled that Respondent violated KRPC 4.4 and therefore engage in no further discussion of this point.

 Sanction

-Respondent argues the Disciplinary Administrator's office did not specify the ABA Standards upon which we should rely for the recommended discipline of public censure.
-He also takes exception to the panel's application of aggravating and mitigating factors.
+Respondent argues the Disciplinary Administrator s office did not specify the ABA Standards upon which we should rely for the recommended discipline of public censure.
+He also takes exception to the panel’s application of aggravating and mitigating factors.

 The record reveals that the Disciplinary Administrator referenced Standard 7.0, and specified Standard 7.3 as the basis for its discipline recommendation.
 Respondent countered that, if a violation was found, Standard 7.4 on admonition was more appropriate.
 The panel noted that it had reviewed the ABA Standards and that none fit Respondent’s situation precisely.

-We conclude the Disciplinary Administrator's recommended discipline is within the ABA guidelines and is consistent with this court's precedent.
-In re Lober, 276 Kan.
-633, 640, 78 P.3d 442 (2003).
-We therefore adopt the recommendation of public censure as the appropriate discipline under the facts herein.
+We conclude the Disciplinary Administrator’s recommended discipline is within the ABA guidelines and is consistent with this court’s precedent.

-IT IS THEREFORE ORDERED that C. Richard Comfort be and is hereby censured in accordance with Supreme Court Rule 203(a)(3) (2006 Kan.
+*208 It Is Therefore Ordered that C. Richard Comfort be and is hereby censured in accordance with Supreme Court Rule 203(a)(3) (2006 Kan.
 Ct.
 R. Annot.
 243).

-IT IS FURTHER ORDERED that this opinion be published in the Kansas Reports and that the costs of these proceedings be assessed to Respondent.
+It Is Further Ordered that this opinion be published in the Kansas Reports and that the costs of these proceedings be assessed to Respondent.